 - Nervous system

+There is no vaccine to prevent scarlet fever.
 The best prevention strategies for scarlet fever are the same as the standard precautions against infections:

 - Wash your hands.
 Show your child how to wash his or her hands thoroughly with warm soapy water.